August 2022 - Capital City College

 “As a police constable, you’ll have the opportunity to make a positive difference to the lives of Londoners every day.
 You’ll build relationships with local communities, reduce crime, support victims and keep people safe.
 No day is ever the same but every day you’ll have the satisfaction of knowing that what you do has made a real difference to the lives of Londoners.”

-Access courses are for people aged 19 or over who want to apply to university or other higher education courses but do not have entry qualifications such as A Levels or BTECs, or those seeking a career chance.
+Access to Higher Education courses are for people aged 19 or over who want to apply to university or other higher education courses but do not have entry qualifications such as A Levels or BTECs, or those seeking a career change.

 The Access to Policing diploma is a nationally recognised qualification and has been developed by the Met and awarding body OCN London.